 Starting Gates

-Anybody who pays attention to races horses today will know that there’s an enormous amount of engineering that goes into keeping these four-legged athletes safe and one of the most important parts is the starting gates.
+Anybody who pays attention to race horses today will know that there’s an enormous amount of engineering that goes into keeping these four-legged athletes safe and one of the most important parts is the starting gates.

 Rider Safety Tracker